mateusz-kolodziejczyk/wad2-movies-api/README.md

 I also integrated the review code from my react app with my review api routes.

 A movie id is added to the favourites.
-The app reflects the change
+The app reflects the change.

-## Extra features

-. .
-Briefly explain any non-standard features, functional or non-functional, developed for the app.
+The app also gets the cast for a movie from my api instead of through tmdb.